 Both units come with metal windows, 6' sliding door, kitchenette and bathroom. (see floor plans).

-* delivery cost, installation and taxes not included
+* site preparation, permits, delivery, installation and taxes not included

 Additional units can be ordered without kitchenette.